VibeCheck: Using Active Acoustic Tactile Sensing for Contact-Rich Manipulation: Estimating Object State and Properties with Acoustic Features

 \subsection{Object Classification}

-We classify 9 rods of different materials and/or geometries (Fig. \ref{fig:experiment_setup1}).
-We collected rods as close to $21 \times 21 \times 130$ cm as possible, however, we recognize that some of the rods differ slightly from these dimensions.
+We classify 9 rods of different materials and/or geometries (Fig. \ref{fig:experiment_setup1}a).
+We collected rods as close to $21 \times 21 \times 130$ mm as possible, however, we recognize that some of the rods differ slightly from these dimensions.
 We collect 100 and 25 training and test samples per object (900 and 225 total), respectively, grasping in the center of the object with the gripper attached to a UR5 robot arm and the object resting on a table.
-We regrasp the object every 5 samples.
+We collect 5 samples for each grasp of the object before opening the gripper and regrasping.

 As shown in Table \ref{tab:clf_results}, when testing in similar conditions to the training data, from a single grasp we show 100\% classification accuracy across 9 classes, demonstrating the sensor's ability to distinguish diverse materials and hollow/non-hollow geometries.
 To evaluate the robustness of our sensor and classifier, we also evaluate the object classifier under two unseen settings during training data collection by placing our objects on different surface materials and grasping the object in different orientations (\texttt{New Surface} and \texttt{New Orientation} in Table \ref{tab:clf_results}, 25 samples per condition/object).